Explicit near-Ramanujan graphs of every degree: Introduction

 [2][c]{ } {{ \ding{51}}} {{ \ding{52}}} {{ \ding{55}}} {{ \ding{56}}}

 \paragraph{Our results.} As mentioned, our \Cref{thm:us} gives $\poly(n)$-time deterministically computable $n$-vertex $d$-regular graphs~$G$ with $\lambda(G) \leq 2\sqrt{d-1} + \eps$, for any $d \geq 3$ and $\eps > 0$.
 To be more precise, the running time of our algorithm is $n^{f(d,\eps)}$ where $f(d,\eps) = O(d^{1/4}\log(d)/\sqrt{\eps})$.
-Although our graphs are not strongly explicit, they are at least ``probabilistically strongly explicit'', a term defined by~\cite{BL06}.
+Although our graphs are not strongly explicit, they are ``probabilistically $\poly\log n$-time computable'', a relaxation of a notion defined by~\cite{BL06}.
 Essentially, this means we show there \emph{exist} near-Ramanujan graphs whose adjacency lists are computable in $\polylog n$ time, and furthermore there is a $\polylog(n)$-time randomized algorithm for finding them with high probability.
-More precisely, the following statement holds: \begin{theorem} There is a deterministic polynomial-time algorithm with the following properties: \begin{itemize} \item It takes as input $N$, $d \geq 3$, and $\eps > 0$ written as binary strings. \item It also takes as input a ``seed'' $s \in \{0,1\}^{O(\log N)}$ (the $O(\cdot)$ hides a factor of~$O(d^{1/4}\log(d)/\sqrt{\eps})$). \item It outputs a Boolean circuit~$C$ that implements the ``adjacency list'' of a $d$-regular graph~$G$ on $N' \sim N$ vertices in $\polylog(N)$ time.
-(This means that on input $u \in [N']$ and $i \in [d]$, both expressed in binary, $C(u,i)$ outputs the $v \in [N']$ that is the $i$th neighbor of~$u$ in~$G$.) \item With high probability over the choice of seed~$s$, the resulting graph $G$ satisfies the bound \mbox{$\lambda(G) \leq 2\sqrt{d-1} + \eps$}. \end{itemize} \end{theorem} Given \Cref{thm:prob-strong-explicit}, we can obtain \Cref{thm:us} by taking $N = n$, enumerating all possible $\poly(n)$ seeds~$s$, explicitly constructing each resulting~$G$, and then selecting any of the many ones with $\lambda(G) \leq 2\sqrt{d-1} + \eps$.
-This selection uses the following fact: \begin{fact} For any rational approximation~$\rho$ of $2\sqrt{d-1} + \eps$, one can decide in $\poly(n)$ time whether $\lambda(G) \leq \rho$. \end{fact}
+More precisely, the following statement holds: \begin{theorem} There is a deterministic polynomial-time algorithm with the following properties: \begin{itemize} \item It takes as input $N$, $d \geq 3$, and $\eps > 0$ written as binary strings. \item It also takes as input a ``seed'' $s \in \{0,1\}^{O(\log^2 N)}$ (the $O(\cdot)$ hides a factor of~$O(d^{1/4}\log(d)/\sqrt{\eps})$). \item It outputs a Boolean circuit~$C$ that implements the ``adjacency list'' of a $d$-regular graph~$G$ on $N' \sim N$ vertices in $\polylog(N)$ time.
+(This means that on input $u \in [N']$ and $i \in [d]$, both expressed in binary, $C(u,i)$ outputs the $v \in [N']$ that is the $i$th neighbor of~$u$ in~$G$.) \item With high probability over the choice of seed~$s$, the resulting graph $G$ satisfies the bound \mbox{$\lambda(G) \leq 2\sqrt{d-1} + \eps$}. \end{itemize} \end{theorem} The difference betweeen our notion and that of \cite{BL06} is that we use a seed of length-$O(\log^2 N)$, whereas the notion in \cite{BL06} requires the seed length to be $O(\log N)$.